Electrolyte setup for Hydrogen fuel systems

 Pure water has a concentration of hydroxide ions (OH) which is only one ten millionth of a mole of ions per litre.
 Consequently pure water is a Non conductor of electricity.

-By adding Potassium Hydroxide crystals to water significantly increases this (OH) hydroxide ion concentration and increases the conductivity of the water.
+By adding Potassium Hydroxide crystals (Potash Soda) to water significantly increases this (OH) hydroxide ion concentration and increases the conductivity of the water.
 The Logic is that the greater the Hydroxide ion concentration then the more gas that should be able to be produced in a linear scale.

 However the greater the hydroxide ion concentration the lower the electrolyte resistance and the greater the amount of current flow that is possible.

-In the Hydrogen electrolysis cell attached to a vehicles 12 volt battery, there will always be overvoltage applied as the applied voltage is closer to 13.8 volts from the alternator.
+In the Hydrogen electrolysis cell attached to a vehicles 12 volt battery (13.8 Volt alternator) there will always be overvoltage applied as the applied voltage is closer to 13.8 volts from the alternator.
 The over voltage gives rise to generation of heat which heats the liquid and lowers the cell internal resistance allowing more and more current to flow.
 The increasing thermal energy is related to the formula Power = Current squared x resistance.
 The electrical power lost as heat is not a linear scale but dependent upon the square of the current flow.

 Simplifying the situation it is found the best solution is the use a small quantity of potassium hydroxide and allow the solution / systems to run for 15 minutes to heat the solution, reduce the circuit resistance until the systems reach equilibrium so that it reduces the waste of electrical energy as Heat

 For our tests over a range of different size systems, and input battery voltages ( as can be seen on the attached Charts) it was found the optimal electrolyte concentration was 4 grams of Potassium hydroxide per litre of water in the original solution.
-This generates 2.8 litres of gas per minute after the solution has warmed to 56 Celsius and reached equilibrium.
+This generates 3.2 litres of gas per minute after the solution has warmed to 56 Celsius and reached equilibrium.

-I sure that changing the tank size, and material used to construct the tank will change the equilibrium position, thereby altering the initial amount of electrolyte required.
-I am also sure the it is best to use a small amount of electrolyte when setting up any electrolysis system so as to reduce the amount electrical energy wasted as heat – and generate more hydrogen gas.
+Changing the tank size, and material used to construct the tank will change the equilibrium position, thereby altering the initial amount of electrolyte required.

-Views: 1
+Views: 24

 Monday, October 10, 2022